memri/pyintegrators/README.md

 # Nbdev & Jupyter Notebooks
 The Python integrators are written in [nbdev](https://nbdev.fast.ai/) ([video](https://www.youtube.com/watch?v=9Q6sLbz37gk&t=1301s)).
-With nbdev, it is necouraged to write code in
+With nbdev, it is encouraged to write code in
 [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html).
-Nbdev syncs all the notebooks in `/nbs` and the python code in `/integrators`.
-Tests are written side by side with the code in the notebooks, and documentation is automatically generated from the notebooks and exported into the `/docs` folder.
+Nbdev syncs all the notebooks in `/nbs` with the python code in `/integrators`.
+Tests are written side by side with the code in the notebooks, and documentation is automatically generated from the code and markdown in the notebooks and exported into the `/docs` folder.
 Check out the [nbdev quickstart](wiki/nbdev_quickstart.md) for an introduction, **watch the video linked above**, or see the [nbdev documentation](https://nbdev.fast.ai/) for a all functionalities and tutorials.

 ## Contributing
 When you make a merge request, make sure that you used all the nbdev commands specified in the [quickstart](wiki/nbdev_quickstart.md).